-- 1. Roads Layer Network dataset

-- 2. Participant Home Location Point Feature Layer for origins

-- 3. School Location Point Feature Layer for destinations

-- 4. Network Analyst Extension for ArcGIS 9.2

-- 1. Create Home to School Routes
+Create Home to School Routes

+- 1. Start ArcMap.

+- 2. On the Main Menu, click Tools and click on Extensions.

 - a.
-Start ArcMap.
+Click the checkbox next to the Network Analyst Extension.

 - b.
-One the Main Menu, click Tools and click on Extensions.
+Click Close.

+- 3. Click the Add Data button on the Standard Toolbar.

 - a.
-Check the Network Analyst Extension.
+Navigate to the Network Dataset location.

 - b.
-Click Close.
+Click on the Network Dataset and click Add to add the Network Dataset to ArcMap.

 - c.
-Click the Add Data button on the Standard Toolbar.

-- i.
-Navigate to the Network Dataset location.

-- ii.
-Click on the Network Dataset and click Add to add the Network Dataset to ArcMap.

-- iii.
-Click No to add all the feature classes, which participant in the network, to the map.
+Click Yes to add all the feature classes which participate in the network to the map.

-- d.
-Click the Add Data button on the Standard Toolbar
+- 4. Click the Add Data button on the Standard Toolbar.

-- Navigate to the Point Layers to be used for analysis, in this case Participant Home Locations and School Locations.

-- ii.
-Click on the Point Layers and click Add to add it to ArcMap.

-- e.
-If the School IDs and Participant IDs are already assigned, go to the next step.
-If not, right-click on the Participant Locations point layer and select Open Attribute Table.

-- i.
-In the Attribute Table,

-- 1. Click Options and select Add Field...

-- 2. Add Par_ID_T as Text

 - a.
-Type Par_ID_T in the Name field
+Navigate to the Point Layers to be used for analysis, in this case Participant Locations and School Locations.

 - b.
-Select Text as Type

-- c.
-Set the Length to 20

-- d.
-Click OK

-- 3. Click Options as select Add Field...

-- 4. Add Par ID as Integer
+Click on the Point Layers and click Add to add them to ArcMap.

+- 5. If the School IDs and Participant IDs are already assigned, go to the next step.
+If not, right-click on the Participant Locations point layer and select Open Attribute Table.

 - a.
+Click Options and select Add Field...

+- i.
+Add Par_ID_T as Text.

-Type Par_ID in the Name field
+- 1. Type Par_ID_T in the Name field.

+- 2. Select Text as Type.

+- Set the Length to 20.

+Click OK.

 - b.
+Click Options and select Add Field...

+- i.
+Add Par_ID as Integer.

+- 1. Type Par ID in the Name field.

-Select Short Integer as Type
+- 2. Select Short Integer as Type.

-- c.
-Accept default (0) for Precision
+- 3. Accept default (0) for Precision.

-- d.
-Click OK

-- 5. Right-click on the Par ID field and select Field Calculator...

-- a.
-Set the Par_ID equal to [FID] + 1